How an olive oil hobbyist turned certified sommelier is parlaying a passion into a career in education and beyond.

 “We [did] a little journey in the Mediterranean basin,” she said.

-Nine years after first tasting those olive oils with her boss in Moscow, she went to Portugal in order to do a professional wine tasting.
+Nine years after first tasting those olive oils with her boss in Moscow, she went to Portugal to do a professional wine tasting.
 Along with olive oil, Petkova is a wine enthusiast with a WSET level two tasting certification.

 “The trigger was in Portugal,” she said.
 “I was near Porto, in the Douro Valley, doing some professional wine and olive oil tasting.”